New Glarus, Wisconsin: Early years

-Eventually every Swiss franc loaned to the settlers was returned to their former home in Switzerland with interest.
+Eventually, every Swiss franc loaned to the settlers was returned to their former home in Switzerland with interest.
 Then in 1861 a terrible fire devastated much of the town of Glarus, the capital of the Swiss canton from which the settlers had originated.
 The fire destroyed 593 buildings while over 3,000 people lost their roofs and everything they owned.
 To aid their former countrymen back in their native homeland, the residents of New Glarus collected and dispatched more money than what they received in the form of a loan from Glarus 16 years earlier.
-And then 19 years after that when much of the town of Elm, also in the canton of Glarus, was buried beneath a landslide killing 114 people, the residents of New Glarus rushed to help again: this time sending $20,000 back to the old country.
+In 1881, when much of the town of Elm, also in the canton of Glarus, was buried in the great Rockslide of Elm, which killed 114 people, the residents of New Glarus rushed to help again, this time sending $20,000 back to the old country.

-Though they had only been residents in America a very short time, 98 Glarners fought for the Union during the American Civil War.
+Though they had only been residents in America for a very short time, 98 Glarners fought for the Union during the American Civil War.
 The residents of tiny New Glarus contributed to other American wars, too.
 The Swiss Miss Textile Mart and Lace Factory in New Glarus made chevrons and insignia for U.S. military uniforms during World War II.
 Walter Gabriel Schindler, who was born in New Glarus, fought in that same war and received the Navy Cross and Silver Star.
 Kevin Patrick Lynch from New Glarus also received the Navy Cross in World War II.
 In 2001, Henry Janisch, a native of New Glarus, became "one of the first Marine(s) off the first helicopter" in the opening moments of the War in Afghanistan.